ECburx/Idris2GL/docs/source/tutorial/display.rst

 .. warning::

-   SDL bindings may be not allowed to access in the future.
+   SDL bindings may be removed in the future.